 Welcome to Agrawal Lab

-Agrawal lab studies how environmental stressors and abused drugs affect epigenome and transcriptome in the brain leading to subsequent changes in behavior.
+Agrawal lab studies how environmental stressors and abused drugs affect epigenome and transcriptome in the brain leading to subsequent changes in various behaviors.
 Given the public health problem posed by stressors such as social isolation and abused drugs it is important to understand molecular mechanisms responsible for these phenomena.
 To approach this problem we use fruit fly Drosophila melanogaster.
-Drosophila is a powerful, genetically tractable model organism to study complex behaviors and it is a pivotal tool to understand genetic and epigenetic mechanisms involved in various brain disorders.
+Drosophila is a powerful, genetically tractable model organism to study complex behaviors and it is a pivotal tool to understand genetic and epigenetic mechanisms involved in various neurological disorders.

 About the PI